 Official site: https://www.nps.gov/kala/index.htm

 4. Kamakou Preserve

 Walking along the narrow three-mile boardwalk at Kamakou is like taking a time machine to a primordial earth, where a moss-covered rainforest provides host to a variety of native plants and wildlife.
 The 2,774-acre unspoiled preserve is located on the slopes of Kamakou, Molokai's highest mountain.
 Take in the sweet songs of native song birds, such as the endangered oloma'o (Molokai thrush) and kakawahie (Molokai creeper), and spot colorful banded tree snails on hikes.

 Make sure to wear long pants and covered shoes with traction.
-A 4WD vehicle is required to get to the preserve.
+A 4WD vehicle is required to get to the preserve; if you plan on using a rental car, be sure they allow off-road use.
 End your journey in this natural treasure at the overlook at Pelekunu Valley, with deep chasms and majestic sea cliffs plunging into the sea.

 5. Explore Soaring Sea Cliffs